- New Life Clinic1736 Picasso Avenue

 Acupuncture, to be honest, was not one of my personal care priorities until I went to Dr. Li.
 I have now been a patient of Dr. Li’s for over 6 years now, and cannot emphasize enough how much he and his lovely wife have helped me.

 Prior to seeing Dr. Li for acupuncture, I was constantly sick.
 I had pneumonia multiple times, and had so much anxiety that I couldn’t sleep well at night.
 I was constantly on antibiotics, but my cough still persisted.
-Dr. Li has a strong background in both Western and Eastern medicine;...
+Dr. Li has a strong background in both Western and Eastern medicine; he is adept at designing treatment plans that do not interfere with, but enhance, treatments already begun using traditional methods.
+I was most impressed by Dr. Li’s individualized treatment program...
 Read more »

 Tag Archives: anxiety